 Things to Remember Here

 - In Power BI, Tooltip is the way of showing more information about the category without adding those columns to the visualization.

 - Under Tooltip, we can customize the kind of value we want to show in terms of Average Value, Maximum Value, and Minimum Value, etc.

-- Visual tooltip is possible through Report Page tooltip in Power BI.
+- A visual tooltip is possible through the Report Page tooltip in Power BI.

 Guide to Power BI Tooltip.
 Here we discuss how to create and customize tooltip in Power BI to show extra data labels in visual along with examples and downloadable templates.
 You can learn more about Power BI from the following articles –